mui/mui-x/docs/data/migration/migration-pickers-v7/migration-pickers-v7.md

 ## Stop passing `utils` and the date object to some translation keys

 Some translation keys no longer require `utils` and the date object as parameters, but only the formatted value as a string.
 The keys affected by this changes are: `clockLabelText`, `openDatePickerDialogue` and `openTimePickerDialogue`.
-If you have customized those translation keys, you have to update them following the examples bellow:
+If you have customized those translation keys, you have to update them following the examples below:

 - If you are setting a custom value in a picker component: